opendaylight/docs/docs/release-notes/projects/controller.rst

   * None

-* `Link to Open Bugs <https://bugs.opendaylight.org/buglist.cgi?bug_status=__open__&chfieldfrom=2016-08-9&chfieldto=2017-05-25&list_id=78855&product=controller&query_format=advanced>`_

 End-of-life
 ===========

 * List of features/APIs which are EOLed, deprecated, and/or removed in this release

-  * The XSQL component packaged in odl-mdsal-xsql has been removed.

-  * The DataProviderService and DataBrokerService APIs and the corresponding implementations that were previously deprecated after the Hydrogen release have been removed.

-  * The following config subsystem yang modules have been removed:

-    * threadpool
-    * threadpool-impl-fixed
-    * threadpool-impl-flexible
-    * threadpool-impl-scheduled
-    * threadpool-impl
+  * The DataChangeListener interface was previously deprecated and is scheduled for removal in the next release, Flourine.
+All users of this interface must be converted to the DataTreeChangeListener interface.

-  * The config subsystem is officially deprecated in this release with removal planned in 2 releases (Flourine).
+  * The config subsystem was previously deprecated and is scheduled for removal in the next release, Flourine.
 All projects still using the config subsystem must be converted to use Blueprint.

+  * The controller EntityOwnershipService interface was previously deprecated and is scheduled for removal in the next release, Flourine.
+All users of this interface must be converted to the mdsal EntityOwnershipService interface.

 Standards
 =========